 Some practice assignments are done in Class (PC assignments) and some are done at Home (PH assignments).
-For your course grade, PC assignments are worth 1/3 of PH assignments.
-PH assignments are given to students by email, and are done at home.
-Usually 48 hours lead-time is given to do PH assignments, but occasionally only 24 hours will be given.
+For your course grade, PH assignments are worth 2 to 4 times the value of PC assignments.
+PH assignments are given to students by email, or in class, and are done at home.
+Usually 48 hours lead-time is given to do PH assignments, but rarely only 24 hours will be given.